Contents

 What Are Davis-Bacon Wages?

-These wage determinations are published online at wdol.gov, along with Service Contractor Act wage determinations.
+These wage rate determinations are published online at wdol.gov, along with Service Contractor Act wage determinations.
 Each wage determination lists a cash portion and fringe portion to be paid for each worker classification.
 However, contractors may also use cash to pay out fringe requirements.

 2. Numerous criteria determine who earns Davis-Bacon wages.